 The secondary endpoint was the difference in annualized relapse rate (ARR).
-This was not statistically significantly for the 14-mg dose of Aubagio compared with Rebif (0.259 vs. 0.216, respectively).
+This was not statistically significant for the 14-mg dose of Aubagio compared with Rebif (0.259 vs. 0.216, respectively).
 At Week 48, treatment satisfaction was higher for both Aubagio doses compared with Rebif.

-The ongoing Phase III TOPIC study of 780 individuals with clinically isolated syndrome (CIS) is fully enrolled, and will run until June 2013.
-This study also compares 7mg and 14-mg doses of Aubagio versus placebo.
-The study's primary endpoint is the time to conversion to clinically-definite MS (CDMS) after CIS.
-Several secondary endpoints include: MRI findings; relapse rate; disability; and progression.
-The drug's safety will also be further evaluated.
+The Phase III TOPIC study23 of 618 individuals with clinically isolated syndrome (CIS) reported data in 2013.
+This study also compared 7-mg and 14-mg doses of Aubagio versus placebo.
+The study's primary endpoint was the time to conversion to clinically-definite MS (CDMS) after CIS.
+The study was ended early as revised diagnostic criteria have enabled earlier diagnosis of MS.